dwightjack/tsumami/doc/dom.md

 ## toggleClass(element, className, [toggle])

+Toggle a class on the element.

 If class exists then removes it, if not, then adds it.
-When the second argument is present and is true, add specified class value, if is false removes it.
+When the second argument is present and is `true`, adds specified class value, if is `false` removes it.

 #### Example